MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/getting-player-profiles.md

 ## Step 4 - Configuring player profile view constraints for the title

-In order to get more data from the [PlayerProfileModel](https://api.playfab.com/documentation/server/datatype/playfab.server.models/PlayFab.Server.Models.PlayerProfileModel) when we call the [GetPlayerProfile](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile) API, we will need to configure the constraints on the data to be available.
+In order to get more data when we call the [GetPlayerProfile](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile) API, we will need to configure the constraints on the data to be available.
 These settings are in the Title’s settings in game manager.

 To configure constraints for the title, in Game Manager, go to Settings -> Client Profile Options.
 Notice that under "ALLOW CLIENT ACCESS TO PROFILE PROPERTIES:", only “Display name” is checked.
 This is what allowed us to get the display name in step 1.

-Now to enable both Created and LastLogin from the [PlayerProfileModel](https://api.playfab.com/documentation/server/datatype/playfab.server.models/PlayFab.Server.Models.PlayerProfileModel), check “Creation date” and “Last login time”, then click on SAVE CLIENT PROFILE OPTIONS.
+Now to enable both Created and LastLogin in the [ProfileConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints), check “Creation date” and “Last login time”, then click on SAVE CLIENT PROFILE OPTIONS.

 ![PlayFab Settings - Client Profile Options - Allow client access to profile properties](media/tutorials/playfab-allow-client-access-to-profile-properties.png)